Diversity Scholarship Program

 - John Arroyo, 2000

-Sign up today for the Diversity Scholars Connections monthly e-newsletter and receive the latest news and information about diversity issues and historic preservation activities.
+Sign up today for Connections, the quarterly DSP e-newsletter, and receive the latest news and information about diversity issues and historic preservation activities.

-- Diversity and Preservation at a Crossroads in Indy (October 2013)
+- Diversity and Preservation at a Crossroads in Indy (Fall 2013)

-- Inspiring Young Preservationists and Emerging Leaders (August 2013)
+- Inspiring Young Preservationists and Emerging Leaders (Summer 2013)

 Stay in the Loop

-Subscribe to the Diversity Scholars listserv to share information and discuss preservation issues with fellow scholarship recipients.
-All listserv subscribers must be a current scholar or alumnus of DSP (formerly known as the Cultural Diversity Program (CDP) and Emerging Preservation Leaders Scholarship Program (EPL).
+Subscribe to the DSP listserv to share information and discuss preservation issues with current and past program participants.
+All listserv subscribers must be a current participant or alum of DSP (formerly known as the Cultural Diversity Program (CDP) and Emerging Preservation Leaders Scholarship Program (EPL).
 Subscribe now.

 My Journey on the Promise Road